Certification FAQs

 How many questions are on the exam?

 There are 150 questions, each randomly pulled from a robust database ensuring each exam delivered is slightly different from the next.
-FAI and DAU will use a common industry practice of periodically reviewing exam item performance to determine whether adjustments are needed to any exam questions, or to the passing score.
+FAI and DAU uses a common industry practice of periodically reviewing exam item performance to determine whether adjustments are needed to any exam questions, or to the passing score.

 When am I eligible to take the exam?